rust-minidump/rust-minidump/minidump-stackwalk/README.md

 Use debug information from local files referred to by the minidump, if present.

+#### `--no-symbolication`

+Disable symbolication: only perform stack unwinding.

+This still requires symbol servers (since symbol files provide unwinding information) or local debug info to be available.

 #### `--symbols-url <SYMBOLS_URL>`

 base URL from which URLs to symbol files can be constructed